advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 Click the Device icon, get the Device ID

-By correct ID, message could send to the correct device.
+By Device ID, message could send to the correct device.

 ![](/assets/deviceid2.png)